raymondkiu/eggnog-mapper_COGextraction/README.md

 $ ./extract_COG.sh FILENAME

-This will generate the final extracted file COG_final.csv with column 1 the COG classes and column 2 is the hit counts (separated by commas).
+This will generate the final extracted file FILENAME-COG-final.csv with column 1 the COG classes and column 2 is the hit counts (separated by commas).